Fahima Awan

-Fahima Awan is a Pakistani actress.
-She is known for her roles in the dramas Kam Zarf, Fitoor, Betiyaan and Siyani.
+Fahima Awan is a Pakistani actress known for her roles in the dramas Kam Zarf, Fitoor, Betiyaan and Siyani.

 Early life

 Fahima was born on 19 December 1982 in Karachi.
 She completed her studies from University of Karachi.

 Career

 Fahima started working as a model in 2000 and appeared in music videos and commercials.
 She was noted for her roles in dramas Mah-e-Tamaam, Qurban, Baichan Dil, Ru Baru Ishq Tha, Mera Wajood and Kasak.
 Then she appeared in dramas Haara Dil, Aik Thi Rania, Gul-o-Gulzar, Dunk, Darr Khuda Say and Fitoor.
 She has also appeared in the dramas Mohabbat Chor Di Maine, Haseena, Kam Zarf, Ruswai, Bechari Qudsia, Laapata and Qismat Ka Likha.

 Personal life

 Awan is married and has two children.
 Her husband died in 2022.